About This Chapter

 Daniel Boone was an American pioneer of great historical significance.
 This lesson plan uses a text lesson to provide students with key facts about Boone's life, a mapping activity to trace his travels, and a fun game to test students' new-found knowledge.

 Daniel Boone is known as one of the greatest explorers and pioneers of the 1700s.
-During this lesson you will learn about how Daniel Boone helped expand the United States by discovering Kentucky and become a folk hero.
+During this lesson, you'll learn how Daniel Boone helped expand the United States by discovering Kentucky and become a folk hero.

 This lesson plan will provide you with a quiz, discussion questions and topics, an activity, and key vocabulary that will help students learn about the Northwest Ordinance.